July 23-25, 2025

 James Wasilewski, Executive Director of Leadership Annual Giving, VCU

 Fundraising professionals know that donor meetings rarely go as planned.
 In this engaging and interactive session, participants will explore strategies to handle tough questions, unexpected detours, or challenging moments with confidence and adaptability.
-Using an innovative approach and techniques, group discussions, and practice opportunities, you will develop the skills to stay poised, purposeful and donor-focused – turning surprises into opportunities to build stronger relationships.
+Using an innovative approach and techniques, group discussions, and practice opportunities, you will develop the skills to stay poised, purposeful, and donor-focused – turning surprises into opportunities to build stronger relationships.

 Workshop 803 Sharing the Good - Leveraging Technology and Collaboration to Democratize Philanthropy